Hairstylist | Foundation

 In addition to the fees outline above, the following costs apply:

-- Purchase of necessary learning resources (available at CMTN Bookstore)
+- Purchase of necessary learning resources (available at the CMTN Campus Store)

 - Learners are also required to provide pencils, pens, eraser, binders and paper

 Hairstylists have many opportunities throughout the beauty industry including working in hair salons, spas, barber shops, schools, hair replacement clinics, health care establishments, hotels, and in the cruise, fashion and entertainment industries.
 With experience, hairstylists may move into other positions such as salon managers, owners, fashion consultants, educators, platform artists and product sales representatives.